 It may have been another kilometre, or it may have been less, but somehow, we reached the famous Zanderij Military Camp where we were welcomed with a lukewarm soft drink, called a “Soffie”.
 It was the tradition on arrival, to empty our “Soffies”, a sweet drink in one go.

-Thus began the first day of our four-hundred and fifty days in various camps and the jungles of Suriname, including the sea voyages – many of us counted the days but it was still the greatest adventure ever.
+Thus began the first day of our four-hundred and fifty days in various camps and the jungles of Suriname, including the sea voyages – many of us counted the days but for all of us it was still the greatest adventure ever.